7 Best Pingdom Alternatives in 2024

 Dotcom Monitor homepage

-Dotcom-monitor is a monitoring platform that offers to monitor uptime and performance of web pages, applications, and servers.
+Dotcom-monitor is a monitoring platform that offers to monitor the uptime and performance of web pages, applications, and servers.
 Dotcom-monitor has four different plans, which are not tiered, but capability/use-case based.
 Their Web services plan offers a solution for users looking for basic uptime, ping, and SSL monitoring.
 This plan starts at $20/month and offers 1-minute checks from 30 locations.

 For e-commerce customers, dotcom-monitor offers a Web applications plan, which provides a web-based scripting tool together with content validation, playback video capture, and transaction waterfalls.
 This plan starts at $39/month.